Dataflect-LLC/Dataflect-Documentation/dataflect.md

     ```
     | dfsearch url=<https://example.dataflect.com> credential=dataflect_example headers="{'User-Agent': 'dataflect-demo', 'Accept': '_/\_', 'x-ms-version': '2020-04-08', 'x-ms-date': '$STRF:%a, %d %b %Y %H:%M:%S GMT:STRF$', 'accept-encoding': 'gzip, deflate'}"
     ```

+- Relative time ($RELTIME):
+  - Insert dynamically calculated timestamps in parameters, headers, or request bodies using the syntax
+    - \$RELTIME:<modifier>:<strftime format>:RELTIME\$.
+    - <modifier> supports offsets like -30d@d, -1h@h, -15m, or pure snaps such as @d, @h, @m.
+    - <strftime format> follows standard strftime tokens; use %s to output epoch seconds.

+    - ```Example: headers="{'X-Start': '$RELTIME:-7d@d:%Y-%m-%d:%RELTIME$'}"``` inserts the start of the day seven days ago.
+    - These placeholders are expanded before the request is sent.

+- Page range ($PAGES):
+  - Generate sequential page numbers for paginated APIs by placing
+    - \$PAGES:<start>-<end>:PAGES\$ in a field that holds the page value.
+    - Dataflect duplicates the request for each integer between <start> and <end> (inclusive), replacing the token with the current page number in each iteration.
+    - Example: parameters="page=$PAGES:1-5:PAGES$" issues five requests with page=1 through page=5.

 # Dataflect Known Issues
 [Go to Top](#)